Kantorek/adventcode22/README.md

 # adventcode22
-Repo for projects from advent code 2022, learning, improving and regular codding.
+Repo for projects from advent code 2022, learning, improving and regular coding.